firmwaremodules/iotfirmware/mcthings/eddystone/README.md

 The real fun is when you get to configure the device with the Eddystone Configuration Service and the *nRF Beacon for Eddystone* app (you can access the raw BLE characteristics with other methods but this app provides a nice GUI for you to use).

 Launching the nRF Beacon for Eddystone app, enter the "Update" tab which will present you an option to connect with the device.
 The mcMod120 with Eddystone application firmware is able to connect to the this app if you follow these instructions.
 Press the button on the mcMod120 and both green and red LEDs should pulse rapidly, once for each connectable advertising beacon sent (100 ms period: much faster than the normal advertising rate).
 This will last for 60 seconds before it times out and enters its normal, non-connectable mode again.
 While both green and red LEDs are flashing, tap the "Connect" button in the app.
-The device, called "mcMod120_Eddystone" should detected.
+The device, called "mcMod120_Eddystone", should be detected.

 Enter the unlock key.
 The unlock key is simply FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF (16 hexadecimal 0xFF bytes).
 The device remains unlocked (open for configuration) until the next power cycle.